-Michael Hurst, who starred on Hercules: The Legendary Journeys and made several guest appearances On Xena directed quite a few of the better done episodes.
+Michael Hurst, who starred on Hercules: The Legendary Journeys and made several guest appearances on Xena directed quite a few of the better done episodes.
 In fact, he was such a recurrent director, that the cast and crew, (all the way up to the executive producers) started to call him "Cup-Of-Blood-Michael" due to his love of using fake blood, and penchant to want more and more.
-You can thank him for the episode "To Helicon and Back"; One of the most gruesome and violent episodes in both the shows history, and that of television.
+You can thank him for the episode "To Helicon and Back"; one of the most gruesome and violent episodes in both the show's history, and that of television.

 Disowned Adaptation: Rob Tapert openly hates the Dynamite Comics arcs, which act as a Fix Fic to developments that Tapert supported and continually defends to this day.
 One interview also suggests he's annoyed that Dynamite simply procured the licensing rights and didn't request any consultation (as he makes a point of criticizing them for doing that with their Army of Darkness comics).

 Dye Hard: Lawless and O'Connor are both natural blondes; Lawless dyed her hair black (on Hercules) then brown, while O'Connor dyed hers red for most of the show's first two seasons.

 Flip-Flop of God: Ongoing after the show ended.
 Mostly regarding the nature of Xena and Gabrielle's relationship.
 Of note, around the time of the finale, Lucy Lawless felt it was "more than friends" due to a particular scene.
 By the time of recording DVD commentaries, this opinion was reversed.